-Healthcare Science Pathway/Connections: this course will enable students to receive initial exposure to Healthcare Science skills and attitudes applicable to the healthcare industry.
-The concepts of health, wellness, and preventative care are evaluated, as well as ethical and legal responsibilities of today's healthcare provider.
+Healthcare Science Pathway/Connections - This course provides students with an exploratory introduction to several healthcare careers and the safety procedures and interpersonal communication skills required for them.
+The course will enable students to receive initial exposure to healthcare science skills; attitudes applicable to healthcare including the concepts of health, wellness, and preventative care; and responsibilities of today's healthcare provider.
+This high-impact course also introduces students to the concepts of teamwork and leadership in healthcare.